 The Jaws are above-average for most use cases except critical listening.
 They block a lot of noise so they're a decent option for loud environments and they also barely leak which makes them good headphones to use at the office.
 They have a stable around-the-neck design, and they're quite comfortable for an in-ear model.
 Unfortunately, they do not have the best sound, and their build quality feels cheap and plasticky.

-Sub-par for critical listening.
+Sub-par for neutral listening.
 They have a dark and bass-heavy sound that's muddy and a little boomy.
 The bass and Mid-Range are overemphasized drowning most instruments and vocals which also lack clarity due to the recessed Treble Range.
-That and the poor Soundstage caused by their small closed in-ear design makes the sound of the Jaws a bit disappointing for most users but especially for critical listeners.
+That and the poor Soundstage caused by their small closed in-ear design makes the sound of the Jaws a bit disappointing for most users but especially for neutral listeners.

 Above-average for commuting.
 They're portable headphones that block a good amount of noise and barely leak.
 They also have a decent control scheme.